AlgoTradingHub/theplatform-book/source/verbs/file/get.md

 # get

-Reads AST value from a file specified in `x` as a symbol.
+Reads AST vаlue from a file specified in `x` as a symbol.

 **Syntax:** ```get x; get[x]```